dBrunovic/Rhoa/README.md

 Initially all selected selects all the mods to be searched by on startup.

 # Currently not supported item types:
-Non unique Flasks
+Non unique Flasks,

-Non unique Maps
+Non unique Maps,

-Scrolls
+Scrolls,

 Currency

 # POSSIBLE ISSUES